The Appalachian Trail is a brilliant idea, born from a tragic moment, which turned into so much more than anyone could conceive.

 MacKaye and several enthusiastic supporters formed the Appalachian Trail Conference (ATC) in 1925.
 As many ideas do, however, this one took a while to catch hold.
 It wasn't until the early 1930s that the trail began to take shape, just as the vision for the trail was reshaped into a simpler idea of a long hiking path from Georgia to Maine.

-Though the Depression would cause many projects to whither, the Appalachian Trail benefitted greatly during this time.
+Though the Great Depression would cause many projects to whither, the Appalachian Trail benefitted greatly during this time.
 The Civilian Conservation Corps (CCC) was enlisted to help with many construction projects, as were hiking clubs in every state the trail crossed.
-Sections of the trail, signs and shelters were added at such an active pace that by 1937 the trail was declared completed.
+Sections of the trail, signs, and shelters were added at such an active pace that by 1937 the trail was declared completed.

 It wasn't really completed, though, as there were some sections that traversed along roads or over private property.
 It would be decades before those problems were solved.

-Although the state and federal governments own most of the land, the trail remains the responsibility of the ATC, now called the Appalachian Trail Conservancy, and the many local hiking clubs.
+Although the state and federal governments own most of the land, the trail remains the responsibility of the ATC, now called the Appalachian Trail Conservancy, and many local hiking clubs.